Remembering the BLACK PANTHER PARTY

 As this movement gained momentum, Puerto Ricans gained a sense of hope and became inspired to fight for their political and economic rights.
 By the second half of the 1960s, Puerto Ricans in the United States had become much more politically adept, thanks to the struggles of the African American masses.

-A particularly significant examples of solidarity, one that became a great concern to the ruling class, is the 1969 student takeover of City College in New York City.
-African American and Puerto Rican students captured the attention of many throughout the U.S. when they defiantly seized control of campus buildings to demand free tuition in the City University system.
-To further demonstrate their boldness, these students lowered the U.S. flag from the tallest flagpole and hoisted the Black Liberation Flag and the Puerto Rican Flag.
-It was an imagery of defiance and resistance never seen before in this country.
+A significant example of this solidarity that alarmed the ruling class, was the April 1969 student takeover of City College in Harlem, New York City and renamed it “University of Harlem.”
+Black and Puerto Rican students shocked many throughout the U.S. by defiantly uniting to seize control of 17 campus buildings to demand free tuition for all in the City University system.
+To further demonstrate their boldness, these students lowered the U.S. flag from a flagpole and hoisted the Black Liberation Flag and the Puerto Rican Flag.
+It was an imagery of resistance never before seen in this country.